 Internal Revenue Service

 Many tax specialists work for the IRS.
-Tax accountants who work for that agency, might be involved in auditing tax returns, offering advice to individuals or businesses, or even help settle appeals when taxpaying persons or entities contest a ruling in Tax Court.
+Tax accountants who work for that agency, might be involved in auditing tax returns, offering advice to individuals or businesses, or even help settle appeals when taxpaying persons or entities contest a ruling in court.

 Tax accountants all start with a bachelor's degree in accounting.
 During their undergraduate years, they might take special classes to help them concentrate on this area of specialty.
-They can also seek internships with tax accountants to help gain experience and real-world knowledge.
+They can also seek internships with other accountants in the field of accounting to help gain experience and real-world knowledge.
 Since approximately 35 percent of accounting graduates are hired to work in taxation, those who are already preparing for this niche will be ahead of the game.

 To ensure the best possible career, many accounting majors move on to graduate programs.
 There are many different routes to take in graduate school.
 Some will find a Master of Accounting program that offers a specialty in taxation.
 Then, there are programs that offer a Master of Tax Accounting, an MS in Taxation, and even MBA programs that focus on taxes.
 The trick is to figure out one′s desired career path.

-Degreed tax accountants can check with their state′s Accountancy Board to determine if they are eligible to sit for the CPA examination.
+Accountants with an accounting degree or a similar college degree with the appropriate courses in accounting can check with their state′s Accountancy Board to determine if they are eligible to sit for the CPA examination.
+A bachelor's degree is the minimum requirement and you must either major in accounting or take all required accounting classes.
 In general, students with 150 semester hours, including approximately 30 in upper-level accounting classes, can sit for the exam.
 For those who wish to specialize in taxation, the Regulation portion of the exam might be all they wish to focus on.

 That is, the REG portion of the CPA exam focuses on federal taxation and business laws.
 For those who only pass this portion, their credentials will reflect a focused area of specialty and thus a highly valued position.
-While this one part of the four-part examination won′t merit a CPA license, it will likely land a position as a tax accountant in a firm or with a corporation that needs a taxation specialist.
+While this one part of the four-part examination won′t merit a CPA license, it will likely help you land a position in tax accounting in a firm or with a corporation that needs a taxation specialist.

 Tax accountants can hold numerous certifications and licenses.
 Each has rigorous standards for those who claim those credentials, and those accountants reap the benefits of their hard work.